The exhibition of the A New Approach to Strategic Planning: Discussion Paper has now closed

 As NSW grows, we need a clearer, more coordinated approach to land use planning that delivers homes in the right locations, creates more jobs, invests in infrastructure and protects our environment.

-The discussion paper outlines the role of a Statewide Land Use Plan, how the new structure will work, and what it means for communities, councils and industry.
+The Discussion Paper also outlines the role of a State Land Use Plan, how the new framework will work, and what it means for communities, councils and industry.

 The proposed new approach aims to: